 To summarize; well-structured, well-written documents lead investigators to the conclusions your company desires and makes them difficult to challenge.
 Conversely, poorly written documents can create incorrect conclusions that can lead to 483 observations — or worse — that will often require time-consuming (and possibly unnecessary) remediation actions to address.

-In a future article we will discuss the importance of investigation and analysis; what is different between the two; and how to ensure you are developing well-reasoned conclusions from these critical activities.
+In our final article in the series on Writing for Compliance®, we will discuss the importance of investigation and analysis; what is different between the two; and how to ensure you are developing well-reasoned conclusions from these critical activities.
 Stay tuned.